 Our pediatric heart transplant program is part of our pediatric heart surgery program, which offers a full spectrum of medical and surgical treatments for children with congenital heart defects, cardiomyopathy, and other heart diseases.

-In addition to performing heart transplants, our experts provide advanced heart failure and support options before, during, and after surgery.
+Our experts also provide advanced heart therapies and support options before, during, and after surgery.

-We provide the latest medical therapies for heart failure.
-Your child may also be able to participate in our clinical trials of new drug therapies for heart failure.
+We provide the latest medical therapies for heart failure that is not severe enough to warrant a transplant.
+Your child may be able to participate in clinical trials of new drug therapies for heart failure.

-Extracorporeal Membrane Oxygenation is a system that pumps and oxygenates your child's blood from outside his or her body -- similar to the heart-lung bypass machines used during heart surgery.
-It can be used to allow your child's heart and lungs to rest, either before or after transplant.
+Extracorporeal membrane oxygenation is a system that pumps and oxygenates your child's blood from outside his or her body -- similar to heart-lung bypass machines that are used during heart surgery.
+It can be used to allow your child's heart and lungs to rest before and after transplant.